appbaseio/reactive-manual/docs/v1.0.0/components/MultiList.md

 ![Image to be displayed](https://i.imgur.com/KuSUJyX.png)

 `MultiList` creates a multiple selection based list UI component that is connected to a database field.
-It is similar to a SingleList except can support multiple selections.
+It is similar to a [SingleList](/v1.0.0/components/SingleList.html) except it can support multiple item selections.

 Example uses: